beefoo/loc-bulk-access/README.md

     npm install
     ```

-4. Now you can launch this extension using the following command:
+4. Now you can launch this extension using Firefox and web-ext using the following command:

     ```
     npm run listen